fr3nd/msxhub/README.md

-# MsxHub
+# MSXHub

 https://www.msxhub.com

-[MsxHub](https://www.msxhub.com) is a MSX application to download and install software from the internet using an UNAPI compatible network card.
+[MSXHub](https://www.msxhub.com) is a MSX application to download and install software from the internet using an UNAPI compatible network card.

 ## Installation